Susan Marzolini

 • Rank of Lecturer, Status-Only Appointment in the Department of Physical Therapy, University of Toronto

-• Associate (restricted) graduate faculty member Rehabilitation Science Institute
+• Associate graduate faculty member Rehabilitation Science Institute

 • Affiliate Member of Canadian Partnership for Stroke Recovery (Heart and Stroke Foundation)